-Across Europe, there are different policies regarding access to Emergency Contraception (EC), affecting the legal status of EC generally as well as which type of Emergency Contraception Pills (ECP) are available and how they can be accessed.
+Across Europe, there are different policies regarding access to emergency contraception (EC), which affect the legal status of EC generally as well as which type of emergency contraceptive pills (ECPs) are available and how they can be accessed.

 For more information on EC access in specific countries or about specific EC pill brands, please visit the Country-by-Country Information page on this website, or the International Consortium for Emergency Contraception’s Status & Availability Database by clicking here.

-The above information is based on a survey carried out by the ECEC since April 2012.
-If any of the above information has changed or you have more information to share about your particular country, please email us at firstname.lastname@example.org.
+The above information is based on surveys carried out by ECEC since April 2012.
+If any of the above information has changed or if you have more information to share about your particular country, please email us at firstname.lastname@example.org.